RevenueCat/docs/docs/platform-resources/amazon-platform-resources.md

 - [Installing the Android SDK →](/getting-started/installation/android)

-## Syncing Purchases When Not Finishing Transactions
+## Syncing Purchases When Your App Is Completing Transactions

-When the SDK is configured to not finish transactions on an Amazon platform, `syncObserverModeAmazonPurchase` will need to be called to ensure purchases are recorded. **Failure to do so will result in no purchases being recorded**.
+When the SDK is configured to not complete transactions on an Amazon platform, `syncAmazonPurchase` will need to be called to ensure purchases are recorded. **Failure to do so will result in no purchases being recorded**.

 import om7 from "!!raw-loader!@site/code_blocks/migrating-to-revenuecat/observer-mode_7.cs";
 import om8 from "!!raw-loader!@site/code_blocks/migrating-to-revenuecat/observer-mode_8.kt";